fanout/js-grip/README.md

 Authors: Katsuyuki Ohmuro <harmony7@pex2.jp>, Konstantin Bokarius <kon@fanout.io>

+## [Planned for 3.0.0]
+- Major update with great improvements in usability, with support for modern language features such as `class` and `async`/`await`.
+Collapses js-pubcontrol into js-grip, simplifying use and deployment.
+- Reorganized utility functions into categorized files.

 ## Description

 A GRIP interface library for NodeJS.
 For use with HTTP reverse proxy servers